Yihe-Harry/DSA3101-Group-Project/GrpA_models/A4_nigel/README.md

 * **Total Time Spent on Website by All Users** refers to the cumulative time all users have spent on the website.
 * **Number of Clicks** refers to the total number of users who clicked on the ad.

-##### Actionable Insight: This measures the level of engagement people have with the website.
-A longer time spent on the website is desirable as it generally indicates greater interest in the bank and its products and services.
+##### Actionable Insight:  A longer time spent on the website is desirable as it generally indicates greater interest in the bank and its products and services.
 Moreover, customers with longer session durations are more likely to be responsive towards future marketing campaigns.
 As such, it would be beneficial to focus marketing efforts towards customers with longer website session duration.
 As clicking on ads or searching for the bank's website generally indicates a baseline level of interest in the bank, low website session duration numbers could suggest that the website is unappealing to audiences, which could indicate a need to improve the websites design or interface.

 #### 3) Lead generation rate - Measures the rate in which leads are generated throughout a specific marketing campaign.
 Defined as